Physical Security and the Clean Desk Policy

 Printing Sensitive Documents

-• Use PIN-protected printing (where available) so documents are only released when you are physically at the printer
+• Use PIN-protected printing (where available) so documents release when you are standing at the printer

 Would an unlocked screen undo all your security?